BlueUnicorn7777/CppND-Capstone-MandelBrot/README.md

 ### Loops,Functions,I/O →

-**The project reads data from a file and process the data, or the program writes data to a file.**
+**1)The project reads data from a file and process the data, or the program writes data to a file.**

     The project reads help file from /data folder and creates a transparent cv::mat object to overlay the help info on the Mandelbrot image.
     Ref.